-Priority Agency Request Explanation Location 4/24 DFTA Enhance educational and recreational programs A new senior facility providing meals and services has been requested by CB6 for almost 20 years and included as a capital budget request for FY 2023.
+Priority Agency Request Explanation Location 5/23 DFTA Enhance educational and recreational programs A new senior facility providing meals and services has been requested by CB6 for almost 20 years and included as a capital budget request for FY 2023.
 Our aging population would also benefit from an expansion of programming that can be housed in existing City facilities or in sites run by community organizations, and funded by DFTA and other agencies.
 Libraries or CBOs, for example, can host or provide exercise programs, fall prevention programming (i.e., Tai Chi), lifelong learning, and technology programming.
 The pandemic has shown us that creative thinking is needed to find new ways to provide supportive services and programming to relieve isolation and provide intellectual engagement.

-7/24 DFTA Enhance home care services Allocate Additional Funding for Home Assistance Programs for the Elderly in Manhattan Community District 6.
-18.3% of the population of the district is over age 65.
-CB6 requests a higher level of attention to its elderly population.
-Increased availability of home assistance may become particularly important after the cutbacks in services at senior centers throughout the area.
-This method of care is far less expensive than subsidized nursing home care, which is typically the alternative.
-Enhanced home care may also be required for individuals who are at high risk during a pandemic such as Covid-19.
-8/24 DHS Other request for services for the homeless We ask that the City conduct research on how the nonprofit and corporate sectors could help provide restroom and shower facilities to individuals experiencing homelessness.
+8/23 DHS Improve safety at homeless shelters Due to budget cuts, DHS Police was cut from many shelters in our district in favor of private security.
+Since then, CB6 has heard about uneven results from private security the City has contracted with, including when it comes to matters such as keeping the shelters safe and de-escalation tactics.
+9/23 DHS Other request for services for the homeless We ask that the City conduct research on how the nonprofit and corporate sectors could help provide restroom and shower facilities to individuals experiencing homelessness.
 Models for providing restroom and shower facilities in this way currently exist in New York City, including in northern Manhattan and in Battery Park City, and the Manhattan Borough President has made it a priority to develop solutions to the problem.
 Research would include identifying appropriate locations, operational success experienced by the organizations, level of security required, costs, and a number of other elements.
 We hope the research would lead to contracting with one or more providers.
-15/24 DFTA Enhance programs for elder abuse victims With an aging population comes a greater need for attention to crimes perpetrated that are particular to seniors.
+16/23 DFTA Enhance programs for elder abuse victims With an aging population comes a greater need for attention to crimes perpetrated that are particular to seniors.
 Combating elder abuse, whether physical (domestic) abuse or the financial kind is critical in a district that has 18.2% of its population over the age of 65 (and growing).
 CB6 asks for additional funds to be devoted to specialized programs developed by the Department for the Aging to identify and prevent these situations.
 Additionally, more data on the extent of elder abuse in our city would be helpful in identifying needs in the district and citywide.